-- 15. Small Business Grant Fund (SBGF) grants have closed - 16.
-Retail, Hospitality, and Leisure Grant Fund (RHLGF) grants have closed - 17.
-Local Authority Discretionary Grants Fund (LADGF) grants have closed - 18.
-NEW Local Restrictions Support Grant (LRSG) launches supporting businesses affected by local restrictions - 19.
-Coronavirus Business Interruption Loan Scheme (CBILS) providing loans, overdrafts, and asset finance to SMEs with less than £45m turnover DEADLINE EXTENDED TO 30/11/20 - 20.
-Bounce Back Loan Scheme (BBLS) providing low-interest long-term loans of up to £50k to SMEs DEADLINE EXTENDED TO 30/11/20 - 21.
-Coronavirus Large Business Interruption Loan Scheme (CLBILS) providing finance facilities to large businesses with over £45m turnover - 22.
-COVID-19 Corporate Financing Facility (CCFF) for short-term lending to large companies (Click the link to jump to that section in the document!)
+- 15. UPDATED Local Restrictions Support Grants (LRSGs) for businesses not forced to close under Tier 2 and Tier 3 restrictions. - 16.
+UPDATED LRSGs for businesses required to close under Tier 2, Tier 3, or Tier 4 restrictions. - 17.
+UPDATED LRSGs for businesses required to close under national lockdown restrictions. - 18.
+NEW Additional Restrictions Grant (ARG) for businesses not covered by the LRSGs. - 19.
+NEW Christmas Support Payment (CSP) for pubs that serve predominantly alcohol. - 20.
+Coronavirus Business Interruption Loan Scheme (CBILS) providing loans, overdrafts, and asset finance to SMEs with less than £45m turnover EXTENDED TO 31/03/21 - 21.
+Bounce Back Loan Scheme (BBLS) providing low-interest long-term loans of up to £50k to SMEs - EXTENDED TO 31/03/21 - 22.
+Coronavirus Large Business Interruption Loan Scheme (CLBILS) providing finance facilities to large businesses with over £45m turnover - EXTENDED TO 31/03/21 - 23.
+COVID-19 Corporate Financing Facility (CCFF) for short-term lending to large companies

+(Click the link to jump to that section in the document!)